NevesLaura-NP/aws-cloud-practitioner-LauraNP/domain1-cloudconcepts.md

 - What are the main ways to interact with AWS services?
 - Why is automation important in cloud deployment?
 - What is the primary advantage of using AWS Elastic Beanstalk over manual methods like the AWS Management Console?
-- What is AWS Elastic Beanstalk used for?
 - How does AWS CloudFormation help in managing AWS resources?
 - What are the main components of AWS Global Infrastructure?
 - Which AWS services automatically run across multiple Availability Zones?
 - What is the recommended best practice for deploying infrastructure in AWS?
 - What is a Security Group in EC2?
 - What are the four main purchasing options for EC2 instances, and what are their key characteristics?
 - What is an Amazon Machine Image (AMI)?
 - How does EC2 integrate with other AWS services?
 - What are the different computing models available in AWS?